 The Most Vertical: Moaning Cavern

 If a typical guided cave tour isn’t enough to get you out of bed in the morning, Moaning Cavern may be what you’re looking for.
 The centerpiece of this commercial cave is a towering vertical chamber that’s officially the largest public cavern in California.
 It’s so tall, in fact, that the entire Statue of Liberty could fit inside of it.
-The best part is that visitors can repel the full 165 feet to the bottom.
+The best part is that visitors can rappel the full 165 feet to the bottom.
 Less adventurous travelers are welcome to trek the entire way via a spiral staircase.
-A thorough, 2.5-hour tour offers the opportunity to explore deep inside the cave system through unique rock formations with charming names like Birth Canal, Meat Grinder, and Pancake Squeeze.
-Historians will appreciate that the cavern is also home to some of the oldest remains discovered in North America.
+A thorough, 2.5-hour tour explores deep inside the cave system through unique rock formations with charming names like Birth Canal, Meat Grinder, and Pancake Squeeze.
+Historians will appreciate that the cavern is also home to some of the oldest remains ever discovered in North America.

 The Most Batty: Carlsbad Caverns

 No “best of” list of U.S. caves would be complete without a mention of Carlsbad Caverns.
 Buried beneath New Mexico’s Chihuahuan Desert, this 250-million-year-old subterranean system boasts more than 300 limestone caves.
 There’s plenty to see here, including the cave’s flagship 14-acre Big Room, plus other natural creations shaped by sulfuric acid dissolving the surrounding limestone over millions of years.
 But, the cave’s most fascinating feature occurs from May through October each year.
 The Bat Flight Program during these months treats visitors to a mass exodus of more than 400,000 Brazilian free-tailed bats escaping the caves daily at sunset in search of dinner.
 It’s a spectacular photo op!